Apply for a premises licence

 • send a copy of the completed application form and plan to each Responsible Authority.

-Responsible Authorities are the public bodies that must be notified of applications and are entitled to make representations to the licensing authority in relation to the application for a grant, variation or review of a premises licence.
+Responsible Authorities are the public bodies that must be notified of applications.
+They are entitled to make representations to the licensing authority in relation to the application for a grant, variation or review of a premises licence.
 There are currently 9 listed within the guidance.